 Adam and Eve fell from grace by trusting Satan’s temptation to disobey, seek earthly knowledge, and become “like God”.
 Notice the nuances here.
 Indeed, humans are made in God’s image, but we are not God Himself.

 Contrary to what David Benner teaches, there is no “Christ-self”.
-In fact, you are called to repent from sin and die to self.
-Becoming a new creation in Christ is His work in you.
+In fact, you and I are called to repent from sin and die to self.
+Once you do, becoming a new creation in Christ is His work in you.
 It’s not something accomplished by self-actualization.

 DAVID BENNER ON THE SELF